plan-d-io/P1-dongle/README.md

 - Privacy first: cloud, or even internet access entirely optional
 - Auto-updating firmware (optional)

+## To-do list
+These features are partially implemented or planned to be implemented.
+- P1-port passthrough (to daisy chain another P1 dongle)
+- Connection for up to 2 pulse inputs (e.g. gas or water meter)
+- Multiple HTTP(S) endpoints
+- Configurable data payload
+- Temperature sensor input
+As this is a non-commercial development, we do not provide any timelines nor guarantees for this functionality.

 ## Requirements for DIY
 - Arduino IDE
 - ESP32-based development board (M5 Atom Lite recommended)